To go for it, or not to go for it, that is the question –

 Maybe it’s in our DNA.
 I think it’s out of necessity.
 Better to suck it up and change than die a slow death.

-And yet, existing talents, experience and skill sets are a foundation to succeeding in all of those changes.
+And yet, existing talents, experience and skill sets are a foundation for succeeding in all of those changes.

 So which type are you?
 Are you someone who would just as soon tolerate “the devil you know”?
 Someone who hates his or her situation but nevertheless is “comfortable” because it is familiar?